hsuantien/mlc_lsdr/README.md

 Multi-Label Classification with Label Space Dimension Reduction
 ======

-The program consists of three linear label space transformation approaches: Binary Relevance with Random Discarding (BR), Principle Label Space Transformation (PLST), and Conditional Principal Label Space Transformation (CPLST).
+The program consists of three linear label space transformation approaches: Binary Relevance with Random Discarding (BR), Principal Label Space Transformation (PLST), and Conditional Principal Label Space Transformation (CPLST).
 The base learner used in all approaches is regularized linear regression with a fixed regularization parameter.
 Please see the usage below.

 BR and PLST are compared in